 The church hasn’t always interpreted scripture this way, though.
 Dispensational hermeneutics is fundamentally at odds with an older and more accepted form of interpretation referred to as historic protestant hermeneutics, which has been the dominant approach to interpretation since the early church.
 The pillars surrounding this (more established) interpretation of scripture are: 1.
 The New Testament should explain the Old Testament (not the other way around), 2.
 Old Testament concepts are reinterpreted in the New Testament, and 3.
 Scripture (and especially prophecy) is interpreted analogia fidei, interpreting the complicated and ambiguous biblical passages in the context of the more concise passages and patterns about the topic.
 Tertullian argued that “uncertain statements should be determined by certain ones, and obscure ones by such as are clear and plain” (On the Resurrection of the Flesh, ch 21).
 This requires that scripture be interpreted without the prerequisite that all passages must be taken literally; some may be taken figuratively or allegorical (as appropriate for the text), and should be supported and clarified in the context of more concise verses in prior works.
 This is not unlike how problems were worked out in patristic literature; writers often evaluated problem passages on the basis of other scriptures and their understanding of God.

 This is not to suggest that miracles don’t exist in the Bible – they absolutely do; this hermeneutic model argues that events such as the resurrection of Christ and the virgin birth were clearly documented as literal, historical fact as opposed to the more figurative areas of end times prophecy.
 The historic protestant framework allows us to better suss out what is literal and what is figurative or allegorical, more importantly what prophecies have already been fulfilled by history and what, if anything, scripture has left in it to tell us about the future.
 Concepts such as a secret rapture, the Great Tribulation (seven years of suffering), rebuilding the temple, and a future Antichrist evaporate under historic Protestant interpretations.
 Why?
 Because these were literary devices created to fix the problems introduced by dispensational theology, taking creative license in scripture as if it is some fortune cookie about the future.
 Take things literally and, before you know it, you have to start explaining one wild literal prediction with another, even wilder one.
+This is the same corner that QAnon has painted themselves into.

 To best summarize the difference between the two hermeneutics is a concept I’ve already touched on: fundamentalism uses books like Daniel and Ezekiel to interpret Revelation as a prediction of the future, but historic Protestant interpretation uses Revelation to interpret Daniel and Ezekiel, to reveal God’s redemptive work throughout history, and especially as it pertained to Christ.